-We estimate that there were 282 5G enabled cities at the end of September 2020 (in EU-27 plus UK) including 5G cities identified by Member States in the COCOM survey (questionnaire on action 1 of https://5gtn.fi/ the 5G Action Plan for Europe) and identified in the 5G pan-European trials roadmap version 4.0 $^{10}$ .
+We estimate that there were 558 at least partially-enabled 5G cities at the end of December 2020 (in EU-27 plus UK) including 5G cities identified by Member States in the COCOM survey (questionnaire on action 1 of the 5G Action Plan for Europe) and identified in the 5G pan-European trials roadmap version 4.06.
 Enabled cities include pilot 5G cities and 5G-live cities.